Impartial Games: A Challenge for Reinforcement Learning: Reinforcement learning for Nim

-There is only one of two possible outcomes of the match for player {A}, being either won or lost.
-For nim, the drawing situation does not exist.
-If player {A} won the game, its Elo rating is updated by
+For Nim, a drawing outcome is not possible; therefore, a match always concludes with either a win (score = 1) or a loss (score = 0) for Player A. If Player A wins the game, its Elo rating is updated according to the formula:

-where K is called K-factor.
-The K value is usually set to 16 for masters (strong players) and 32 for novices (weak players).
-In our setting, the K value for the players who have engaged in the tournaments beyond 20 time is set to 32, and otherwise 16 due to the consideration that the more times a player engages in matches, the more accurately the Elo ratings reflect its strength and hence the higher K value should be.
-The updated Elo rating for player {B} is
+where $K$ represents the K-factor, which determines the maximum possible adjustment to a player's rating.
+Standard Elo practice typically employs a higher K-factor for new or less established players (leading to more volatile rating changes) and a lower K-factor for established, highly-rated players (for greater rating stability).
+Adhering to this principle, in our setting, the K-value for players who have participated in fewer than 20 evaluation games is set to 32, allowing for more rapid rating adjustments in early training phases.
+For players who have engaged in 20 or more games, indicating a more established and reliable rating, the K-value is reduced to 16 to ensure greater rating stability.
+Conversely, if Player A loses the game, Player B's Elo rating is updated as:

-This approach is self-contained, not relying on any external program.
-The limitation of this method is that the Elo rating is contained and only measures the performance of the agent against its predecessors, meaning that it should not be compared with the rating of the agents outside the group.
-However, the ratings can be used as an indicator of the performance of the agents and a baseline for the future research as well.
+This self-contained approach negates any reliance on external programs or human expertise for ranking.
+However, a crucial implication of this methodology is that the derived Elo ratings are inherently relative to the pool of agents generated during self-play.
+Consequently, these ratings cannot be directly compared with Elo scores from external competitive systems or different agent populations.
+Nevertheless, these internal Elo ratings serve as a robust indicator of an agent's progressive improvement and competitive strength within the self-play ecosystem, establishing a valuable baseline for comparative analysis in future research on Nim AI.

-We monitored the self-play Elo rating of the AlphaZero agent on nim of 5, 6 and 7 heaps.
-As shown in the Fig. \ref{fig:elo_rating}, the self-play Elo rating of the agent being trained grows as the training progresses, indicating it is being more competitive.
-The AlphaZero agent for 5 heaps nim grew rapidly since the commence of the training.
-In comparison, the growth of the agent on nim of 6 is relatively slow and that of the nim of 7 heaps is stagnant after 420 iterations, showing that while the agent is being more competitiveness and on the path towards becoming a champion, there seems like a ceiling of its competitiveness that is hard to crack.
-This bottleneck, as shown in the next section, is caused by inability of the policy and value networks on nim.
+We meticulously monitored the self-play Elo rating of the AlphaZero agent across Nim variants with 5, 6, and 7 heaps.
+As illustrated in Figure \ref{fig:elo_rating}, the self-play Elo rating of the trained agent generally increases with training progress, signifying enhanced competitiveness.
+The AlphaZero agent for 5-heap Nim exhibited rapid Elo growth from the inception of training.
+In stark contrast, the growth for the 6-heap Nim agent was notably slower, and for the 7-heap Nim agent, the Elo rating became largely stagnant after approximately 420 iterations.
+This plateau indicates that while the agent may achieve some level of competitiveness, it encounters a significant performance ceiling that proves challenging to surmount.
+As will be demonstrated in the subsequent section, this critical bottleneck is directly attributable to the inherent inability of the PV-NNs to precisely and reliably evaluate Nim board positions, particularly as game complexity increases.